Billionaire Profile

 Founded Bren Company

-Started building homes in Orange County, California.
+Started a home building company in Orange County, California.

 1963